gem/oq-engine/docs/effective-realizations.rst

 produced by an equivalent classical calculation.
-If you are unlucky, for a given set of parameter, a tectonic region type producing ruptures in the classical calculation could *not* produce ruptures in the corresponding event based calculations.
+If you are unlucky, for a given set of parameter, a tectonic region type producing ruptures in the classical calculation could *not* produce ruptures in the corresponding event based calculation.
 The consequence is the event based calculation can have less effective realizations than the classical calculation.
-In the limit of many samples/many SES however all tectonic regions which are relevant for the classical calculation should produce ruptures for the event based calculation too.
+However, in the limit of many samples/many SES, all tectonic regions which are relevant for the classical calculation should produce ruptures for the event based calculation too.